Installing the Agent for IBM AIX, Linux x64, and PowerPC 64 LE (Java)

 Note: You must create an own UNIX user ID for the Automation Engine (default: uc4, Home = /opt/uc4).

-The Linux x64 and PowerPC 64 LE Agents support sending emails using SMTP and SMTPS.
+The IBM AIX, Linux x64 and PowerPC 64 LE Agents support sending emails using SMTP and SMTPS.
 For more information, see Setting Up Email Connections.

 Important Considerations